nyr1k/CUDA-greyscale/README.md

 The program shows the execution time of the grayscale function that you choose.

 ## Results
-CPU converts images to grayscale much faster than GPU due to image buffer allocations and buffer transfers to the device.
+CPU converts images to grayscale much faster than GPU because GPU suffers from overhead - image buffer allocations and buffer transfers to the device.

 Besides, the workload is too small for GPU to really shine.